nanthagabriel/nanthagabriel/README.md

 # YEAR 2025

 🙋🏾‍♂️ Hi, I’m Nantha Gabriel!
 I’m an aspiring Data Scientist making a career transition from acting.
 I left school at 13 and spent the next several years perfecting my craft in film, starting with indie projects and eventually working on Netflix films.
-Now, at 43, I’m excited to pivot into the world of Data Science and apply the problem-solving and storytelling skills I’ve developed throughout my career to this new and dynamic field.
+Now at 43, I’m excited to pivot from the film industry into the world of tech.
+Apply the problem-solving and storytelling skills I’ve developed throughout my career to this new and dynamic field.

 This GitHub repository tracks my journey as I self-teach Python, Machine Learning, AI, and more.
-Each project here represents a milestone in my learning as I build a foundation in tech and work toward a career in the field of data science.
+Each project here represents a milestone in my learning as I build a foundation in tech and work toward a career in the field of Data science.

 ---